aliyev1997/FrontEndProject/README.md

 # FrontEndProject
-  - Add new sections to Home page:
+  - Added new sections to Home page:
     Footer,Coupon.
   - Made changes to existing and new sections:
     Background images, new buttons and etc.